 - Gating content until users opt-in (e.g. Accepting Terms and Conditions).

 More details about the Cache Personalization API and code examples can be reviewed in the GitHub repository for the

 Audience segmentation is useful for serving different cached content to different constituencies in an audience.
 The VIP Cache Personalization API allows a new cache group to be created and users to be assigned to specific segments within that group.

-For example, when introducing a new Beta features for a site, a new group called “beta” can be created to allow users to opt-in to those features.
-Two user segments can be created in that group: users that have opted into the beta and users that have not.
+For example, when introducing Beta features for a site, a new group called “beta” can be created to allow users to opt-in to those features.
+Two user segments can be created in that group: users who have opted into the beta and those who have not.

 An unlimited number of groups can be created, and users can belong to multiple groups and segments.
 The higher the number of groups that exist, the higher the variance in caching responses.
-This can result in decreased cache efficacy and performance and should be used with caution.
+This can decrease cache efficacy and performance and should be used cautiously.

-At a technical level, when a user is assigned to an audience segment, the API sets a cookie defining the group or groups that the user is part of.
+At a technical level, when a user is assigned to an audience segment, the API sets a cookie defining the user’s group or groups.

 Encrypted audience segmentation

-At a technical level, the cookie defining the group or groups the user is part of contains an encrypted string which cannot be read or altered by the user without scrambling the content.
+At a technical level, the cookie defining the group or groups the user is part of contains an encrypted string that cannot be read or altered by the user without scrambling the content.

 The option to encrypt audience segmentation is not enabled by default.
-Customers can create a VIP Support request and indicate which environment(s) should have this feature enabled.
+Customers can create a VIP Support request and indicate which environment(s) should enable this feature.